 8. Sun System Digital Wall Fixture

-The Sun System grow lights for plants helps to ensure your plants grow anywhere in your home, whenever you need it.
+The Sun System helps to ensure they grow anywhere in your home, whenever you need it.
 It’s a 150W system that has a very simple and straightforward toggle switch that allows you to switch it on and off each day.
 It comes with a very sleek and lightweight design that is easy to set up, and you can adjust it as your plants grow to accommodate different heights.

 - Has up to 16,000 lumens

 - Easy to hang

 - Puts out a yellow-hued light instead of white